ybdtola/WhoMovedMyCheese/README.md

 ```

 ## Running the project
-1. Start the Unity Editor
+1. Start the Unity Editor.
-2. Drag the Maze Scene from the Project Panel into Hierarchy
+2. Drag the Maze Scene from the Project panel into the Hierarchy panel.
-3. Locate the `Brains folder` in the project panel
+3. Locate the `Brains folder` in the project panel.
-4. Drag brain model into the Model in the Behaviour Parameters Script under the Inspector Panel.
+4. Drag brain model into the Model in the Behaviour Parameters Script under the Inspector panel.
 5. Set Behaviour type to `Inference`.

+## Peace!✌️